Creating the Systemd Unit

 Environment=PORT=3000

-Restart=always # always restart the webserver if it crashes
+# Restart the service if it crashes

-RestartSec=3 # after a crash, wait 3 seconds before restarting the server
+# Wait 3 seconds before restarting

 [Install]